 Litplay offers a free trial of all features.
 Simply log in and make an account to begin.
 Subscribe for continual access.

 Do you want to be grasshopper?
-A grasshopper with a System?
+A steward on the last night of the Titanic?
 A sorcerer (with any spells)?
 A starship captain (with any ship)?
 A superhero (with any ability)?
 A wizard pretending to be a robot?
 A robot pretending to be a wizard?
 A mysterious being cursing artifacts, people or aliens?
+Having a picnic on the grsasy knoll in Dallas '63?

 Humour too cringeworthy?
 Silliness too generic?
 Specify your desires exactly and enjoy fine control.
 You can change the system prompt ingame at any time ingame.